 Requirements met by waiver do not appear on the transcript.
+Students may still be responsible for the units associated with the waived requirement.
 Waiver forms and instructions can be obtained from College Records or academic advisors.
 The approval process begins with the academic advisors.
 Please consult with your advisor to determine eligibility to attempt a class waiver.